This post contains affiliate links. See my disclosure policy here.

 Add five grapes to a shaker.

-Add gin, Campari, lemon juice, simple syrup, and cubed ice to shaker.
+Add gin, Campari, lemon juice, and simple syrup to shaker.

 Shake for 10-20 seconds.